Sitana ponticeriana: Distribution

 This species occurs in eastern parts of peninsular India, along the Coromandel Coast.
 It may be distributed in parts of Sri Lanka.

-A team of researchers has discovered a new species of colourful fan-throated lizard from coastal areas of Thiruvananthapuram.
-The new species belonging to the genus Sitana, have been named Sitana attenboroughii after Sir David Frederick Attenborough, veteran broadcaster and naturalist.
+Researchers discovered a new species of colourful fan-throated lizard from the coastal areas of Thiruvananthapuram.
+This new species belongs to the genus Sitana, and has been named Sitana attenboroughii after David Attenborough, veteran broadcaster and naturalist, and Sitana marudhamneydhal.